-Under the Public Health Services Act, the Secretary of the Department of Health and Human Services may determine that there is a public health emergency, allowing him to "take such action as may be appropriate to respond to the public health emergency, including making grants, providing awards for expenses, and entering into contracts and conducting and supporting investigations into the cause, treatment, or prevention of [the] disease."37 This declaration will last ninety days or upon termination by the Secretary, whichever is sooner, but it may be renewed if needed.38 Specifically, this Act allows the Secretary to track and distribute federally purchased vaccines during a pandemic.39 Finally, the Act has an incentive built into it, allowing the Secretary to make awards to states that have completed and implemented, among other things, a pandemic influenza plan as part of their All-Hazards Public Health Emergency Preparedness and Response Plan.40
+supporting investigations into the cause, treatment, or prevention of [the] disease."
+This declaration will last 90 days, or upon termination by the Secretary, whichever is sooner, but it may be renewed if needed.
+Specifically, this Act allows the Secretary to track and distribute federally purchased vaccines during a pandemic.
+Finally, the Act has an incentive built into it, allowing the Secretary to make awards to states that have completed and implemented, among other things, a pandemic influenza plan as part of their All-Hazards Public Health Emergency Preparedness and Response Plan.

-In 2006, Congress enacted the PAHPA when the aftermath of Hurricane Katrina revealed the confusion caused by multi-layers of declarations, each carrying its own authorizations for federal assistance.41 PAHPA answers the "who" question by identifying the Secretary of Health and Human Services as the leader of "all Federal public health and medical response to public health emergencies and incidents."42 While centralizing federal power in one official should ease communication issues between states and the federal government, decision-makers need to be aware of this power to account for it in pandemic planning.
+In 2006, Congress enacted the PAHPA, when the aftermath of Hurricane Katrina revealed the confusion cause by multi-layers of declarations, each carrying its own authorizations for federal assistance.
+It answers the "who" question by identifying the Secretary of Health and Human Services as the leader of "all Federal public health and medical response to public health emergencies and incidents."
+While centralizing federal power in one official should ease communication issues between states and the federal government, decision-makers need to be aware of this power in order to account for it in pandemic planning.